awwad-hamza/Duckiebot-DB21M-Post-build-Setup/README.md

 ## SD Card Initialization
+I started from this point and assumed that all steps prior to the SD card initialization in the [Laptop Setup](https://docs.duckietown.com/daffy/opmanual-duckiebot/setup/setup_laptop/index.html) section have already been completed.

 Insert your SD card into your computer using an adapter, then choose a **HOSTNAME** for your Duckiebot.
 (I used `DB21M` for configuratoin since that’s what we have in the lab.)